yottaawesome/unreal-git-lfs-test/README.md

 # Unreal Git LFS test repo

 This repo is just for testing out hosting an Unreal Engine project on Git with Git LFS enabled and a template project created from the Unreal Editor.
 This repo is based on Oded Erell's [blog post](https://odederell3d.blog/2020/04/22/unreal-engine-4-github-first-steps/) on using Unreal with Git and Git LFS.
-The steps I've followed are mostly the same, but I've edited the `.gitignore` file to include `_BuiltData.uasset` files.
+The steps I've followed are mostly the same, but I've edited the `.gitignore` file to include the optional `_BuiltData.uasset` files.
+See [here](https://community.gamedev.tv/t/failed-to-load-builtdata/119307).

 ## Basic steps